|

 to communicate hazards in the workplace -- to ensure that

 employers and employees know about work hazards, and know how to protect themselves.
+Implementing

 the requirements of HazCom provides a great opportunity to continuously educate

 staff about choosing or using fewer chemicals in the first place.
+In addition to the Hazard Communication Standard, OSHA has

 developed a detailed set of rules dealing with specialized topics such as storage